 Clicking on Cost? these blank fields will show up:

-Account Code enter an account code Cost type: Select a cost type from the drop down menu.
+Cost type: Select a cost type from the drop-down menu.
+This is another way of differentiating department costs.

 Indicates Printing?
-Tick this box if the task is a printing task: Send to printer for example
+Tick this box if the task is a printing task, for instance: Send to printer.

 Indicates Setting?
 Tick this box if this task indicates a setting task.